 Directed by the Australian journalist Craig Leeson, A Plastic Ocean explores the truth about plastics – it never decomposes, it simply breaks down into small micro-plastics over time.
 This documentary explains the devastating impacts that plastic has on our marine life and human health.
 As stated on their website:

 ‘A Plastic Ocean documents the newest science, proving how plastics, once they enter the oceans, break up into small particulates that enter the food chain where they attract toxins like a magnet.
 These toxins are stored in seafood’s fatty tissues, and eventually consumed by us.’

 Rather than ‘Chasing Ice’ we are now chasing coral.
 Time lapse videos set up off the coast of Caribbean islands, Hawaii and Australia, show the degradation of the coral ecosystem.
 The film presents a scientific breakdown of what coral is and its purpose in the ocean and what exactly has been killing it – our warming oceans.

 8. Our Planet (2019)

-The most recent one on our list, and narrated by David Attenborough, this captivating 8 episode documentary series takes us on a journey that reminds us of how beautiful our Earth and it’s inhabitants are.
+The most recent production on our list is narrated by David Attenborough.
+This captivating 8 episode documentary series takes us on a journey that reminds us of how beautiful our Earth and it’s inhabitants are.
 It also examines how climate change impacts all living creatures from all biomes.

 Check out the website here.